jasminebrewer/jasminebrewer.github.io/_pages/events.md

 In March 2024 I presented at Oxford's Morning of Theoretical Physics, an outreach event for alumni to learn about current research in the department.
 A podcast of the event is available <a href="https://saturdaytheory.physics.ox.ac.uk/event/leverhulme-peierls-fellows-0" target="_blank">here</a>.

+# Jets and thermalization in non-abelian plasmas
+With Sangyong Jeon and Aleksi Kurkela I am organizing the first week of the 2021 Institute for Nuclear Theory program "Probing QCD at high energy and density with jets".

+# CERN-Fermilab School
+I am on the local organizing committee for the <a href="https://indico.cern.ch/event/1023573/" target="_blank">2021 CERN-Fermilab Hadron Collider Physics Summer School</a>.

 # OppO@LHC

 <img src="https://jasminebrewer.github.io/assets/images/oppo_logo.png"